-With a nod to Harald, Marie and George: “Harry” died about 1892, in a logging accident that the 16-year-old “Matt”, unfortunately witnessed.
+With a nod to Harald, Marie and George: Harry died in a logging accident that Matt unfortunately witnessed.
 Marie succumbed to tuberculosis around 1898.
 Appendicitis took George around 1901, a couple of years before Ole passed.

-Ole remarried in 1892; he and Alette Ingebrightsen had seven children.
-They will be subject of another post, to complete Ole’s complement of thirteen children.
+Ole remarried in 1892; he and Alette Ingebrigtsen had seven children.
+They will be subject of another post, to complete Ole’s complement of children.

 TRIBUTE TO OLE AND BERITH